 This experimental, interactive theater piece was created by the cast, based on dozens of interviews with current and former residents of communes in the Pacific NW.
 My sound score used only the sounds of the human voice – from chanting, singing and toning to whispering, hissing and glossolalia.
-Vocal recordings were sampled, looped, filtered and processed to create a wide range of textures, from shimmering drones to New Age melodies, occasionally merging with the voices of the actors.
+Vocal recordings were sampled, looped, filtered and processed to create a wide range of textures, from shimmering drones to New Age melodies, at times merging with the live voices of the actors.
 Tones emerged from a glowing “sound box” in the middle of the performance area and expanded out to fill the room on a four-channel system.

 Ronna & Eric Hoffman Gallery of Contemporary Art at Lewis & Clark, Portland OR

 Sept.
 10 – Dec.
 10, 2017

 SNKR was a collaborative project with movement and video artist Kelly Rauer, resulting in videos, sounds, performances and hybrid combinations thereof.

 SNKR began with a two-minute performance using tap shoes and acoustic feedback through a large resonating metal sheet.